 But what has surprised me over the years is the greater number of stories clients have shared with me, they are openly happy for me to add their stories to my repertoire knowing it will help others in the future.

-Pain Stories Of Three Clients
+Chronic Pain Stories Of Three Clients

 During the time running my pain clinic in Perth for over 15 years I learnt that many client stories were connected to leaving their home country and emigrating to Australia.

-Losing Almost Everything Brings Pain
+Losing Almost Everything in Life Causes Chronic Pain

 Donna was one such person.
 She was living in South Africa with her husband and three young children.
 They were feeling unsafe and felt it would be a better future for their children in Australia.
 They both made the decision, both parents were excited and looking forward to their new future.
 The decision to move was rewarded by a great life for the next twenty years.
 So, how can this positive life experience for her immediate family become a reason for chronic pain?

-This was what she discovered in the process of “connecting the dots”
+This was what she discovered in the process of “connecting the dots” during treatment.

 “Although we were looking forward to our new life and knew it was the right thing for us to do – I lost so much!
-I lost my home, my neighbourhood and community, I lost my extended family, our family gatherings.
-I lost my friends, my workmates, and support systems.
-I lost everything”

 We must also remember 30 years ago, air travel was more difficult and expensive, there was no Facebook and social media that now brings us closer to family and friends in different parts of the world.

-My Clinical Research Into Chronic Musculoskeletal Pain
+Clinical Research Into Musculoskeletal Chronic Pain

 This story was part of my clinical research, a woman, I’ll call her Sally was 41 years of age, she was a nurse.